 The term denial is often used and associated with alcohol, substance and behavioural addictions.

-The reason it is used when referring to individual’s addiction is because addicts use it consciously and unconsciously in order to protect themselves from the reality of their addiction and its consequences.
+The reason it is used when referring to individual’s addiction is that addicts use it consciously and unconsciously in order to protect themselves from the reality of their addiction and its consequences.

 Denial is a way of lying to one’s self in order to protect us from reality.
 Addicts often use it as a means to continue drinking or using to shield themselves from the outcomes of their substance abuse.
 All too often alcoholics and drug users blame everyone else for their addiction or deny the very existence of it, as it is extremely hard to come to terms with the fact they are addicts.